chrieke/geojson-validator/README.md

 errors = geojson_validator.validate_schema(geojson_input)
 ```

-If the input conforms to the GeoJSON schema returns an empty list, otherwise all the reasons why it is invalid
+If the input conforms to the GeoJSON schema returns an empty list, otherwise all the reasons and respective
-e.g. `[{"message": "Missing 'type'", "line": 4}]`.
+line/feature position where it is invalid: e.g. `{"Missing 'type'": {"lines": [4], "features": [0]}`.

 ### 2. Validate geometries 🟥